calogica/calogica.com/_posts/2018-05-01-warehouse_location_julia.md

-We have an additional constraint that at least 1 warehouse should be within 10 miles of distribution center 1, but our activity matrix $A$ already covers that, so technically we do not need this explicit constraint.
+We have an additional constraint that at least 1 warehouse should be within 10 miles of distribution center 1, but our activity matrix $$A$$ already covers that, so technically we do not need this explicit constraint.

 ```julia